 I am an information professional with an interdisciplinary academic background, interests in many flavors of technology, and a penchant toward foodie/music/film snobbery.
-I am interested in open access to scholarly research, cultural heritage data (curation, preservation and management) and digital humanities.
-I am proud to have started my career as the Scholarly Communication Librarian at Florida State University, my alma mater thrice over, while spending my nights with two Boston Terriers and one lovely wife.
-I also have an undying love for the academic study of contemporary popular culture (film, music, literature, etc).
+I am primarily interested in the future of academic publishing and digital humanities, and I dabble in biblio/alt-metrics, LIS pedagogy, and more.
+I am proud to have started my career as the Scholarly Communication Librarian at Florida State University, my alma mater thrice over.
+I also have an undying love for the academic study of contemporary popular culture.

 Some brief details:

 - I graduated with my MLIS from Florida State University’s iSchool in April 2011.

 - I was also a founding member of the blog Hack Library School, dedicated to resources by, for and about students in library school.

 - I do some writing about my job over here.

 - Other things I’ve gotten myself involved in:

 Micah Vandegrift is Florida State University’s Director of Digital Scholarship.
 He coordinates the digital scholarship activities for the library and directs the Office of Digital Research and Scholarship (DRS), which provides consultations, infrastructure, and project development in the areas of: academic publishing, research data services, digital pedagogy, and digital humanities.
 Micah serves on the editorial board for the Journal of Librarianship and Scholarly Communication and on the DLF Project Managers Group Steering Committee.